Lewis Pugh is an inspirational speaker, endurance swimmer and UN Patron of the Oceans.

-He is the only person to have completed a long distance swim in every ocean of the world, and has pioneered more swims around famous landmarks than any other swimmer in history.
+Lewis is the only person to have completed a long distance swim in every ocean of the world.

-Lewis Pugh is a leading figure in efforts to protect our oceans.
-In 2007 he undertook the first swim across the North Pole to highlight the melting of the Arctic sea ice.
+He is probably best known for undertaking the first swim across the North Pole in 2007 to highlight the melting of the Arctic sea ice.

-He followed this up with a swim across a glacial lake on Mt Everest to draw attention to the melting glaciers in the Himalayas, and the impact the reduced water supply will have on peace in the region.
+In 2010, Lewis swam across a glacial lake under the summit of Mt Everest to draw attention to the melting glaciers in the Himalayas, and the impact the reduced water supply will have on world peace.

-In 2010 the World Economic Forum named him a Young Global Leader.
-In 2013 the United Nations appointed him as Patron of the Oceans.
-And last year he was chosen as one of National Geographic’s Adventurers of the Year.
+In 2010 the World Economic Forum named him a Young Global Leader and in 2013 the United Nations appointed him as the first UN Patron of the Oceans.
+The same year he was inducted into the International Marathon Swimming Hall of Fame.
+And in 2015 he was chosen as one of National Geographic’s Adventurers of the Year.